cj-mills/christianjmills/_posts/2020-12-20-In-Game-Style-Transfer-Experiments-2.md

 ## Unity's Implementation in Kinematica Demo

-I'll start with the good news.
-There is basically no flickering and the frame rate is over 3x higher than the `fast_neural_style` model at around 80fps.
+The good news is there is basically no flickering and the frame rate is over 3x higher than the `fast_neural_style` model at around 80fps.
 For reference, the Kinematica demo runs at around 120fps with no style transfer.
 The bad news is the quality of style transfer isn't that great.

 ![unity_style_kinematica_4](..\images\in-game-style-transfer-experiments\part-2\unity_style_kinematica_4.gif)